arduino/docs-content/content/software/app-lab/3.getting-started/5.glossary/glossary.md

+---
-# Arduino App Lab Ecosystem Glossary
+title: Arduino App Lab Glossary
+overwriteSidebar: Glossary
+description: Definitions for common terms and concepts used in the Arduino App Lab ecosystem.
+tags:
+  - Glossary
+  - Arduino App Lab
+---

 ## ADB (Android Debug Bridge)
 A command-line tool used to access the board's Linux shell over a USB connection.
 It allows for file management and terminal access without a network connection.